 Tomas and Pelagiska are cleaning up one of the most polluted places in all of Europe – the archipelago on the west coast of Sweden.

-They can improve their work to clean up ocean plastics by investing in a durable and safe work boat.
+Tomas can improve his work to clean up ocean plastics by investing in a durable and safe boat.

-While the municipality takes care of plastic on the mainland, the cleaning of the islands have been outsourced to Tomas and his organization.
+While the municipality takes care of plastic on the mainland, the cleaning of the islands has been outsourced to Tomas and his organization.

 Over the past three years, Tomas and his team have collected about 80 metric tons of marine debris, mainly plastics.